Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Introduction and the main results

-{\coltext In recent years, the focus of attention in this problem has moved to the direction when the measurements $\tilde f:K\to \R$ on the function $f$ are given with errors bounded by $\ep>0$.
+In recent years, the focus of attention in this problem has moved to the direction when the measurements $\tilde f:K\to \R$ on the function $f$ are given with errors bounded by $\ep>0$.
 Then, the task is to find a function $F:\R^n\to \R$ such that $\sup_{x\in K} |F(x)-\tilde f(x)| \leq \ep$.
-Since the solution is not unique, one wants to find the extension that has the optimal norm in $C^m(\R^n)$, see e.g. \cite{FK1, FK2}.
-Finding $F$ can be considered as the task of finding a graph $\Gamma(F)=\{(x,F(x)):\ x\in \R^n\}\subset \R^{n+1}$ of a function in $C^m(\R^n)$ that approximates the points $\{(x,\tilde f(x)):\ x\in K\}$.
-To formulate the above problems in geometric (i.e.\ coordinates invariant) terms, instead of a graph set $\Gamma(F)$, we aim to construct a general surface or a Riemannian manifold that approximates the given data.
+Since the solution is not unique, one wants to find {the extensions that have} the optimal norm in $C^m(\R^n)$, see e.g. \cite{FK1, FK2}.
+Finding $F$ can be considered as the task of finding a graph $\Gamma(F)=\{(x,F(x)):\ x\in \R^n\}\subset \R^{n+1}$ of a function in $C^m(\R^n)$ that {\ctext passes near} the points $\{(x,\tilde f(x)):\ x\in K\}$.
+To formulate the above problems in geometric (i.e.\ coordinates invariant) terms, instead of a graph set $\Gamma(F)$, we aim to construct a general {submanifold} or a Riemannian manifold that approximates the given data.
 Also, instead of the $C^m(\R^n)$-norms, we will measure the optimality of the solution in terms of invariant bounds for the curvature and the injectivity radius.

 In this paper we consider the following two geometric Whitney problems: \begin{itemize}